judooochp/MoodyCanvas/README.md

   a map of elevations relative to the center point.

 Improvements to be made:
-  -Login
+  -Prevent duplicate entries to database for customers, plates -Login
   -Customer control
   -Testing and bug fixing